aws/aws-application-networking-k8s/docs/concepts/overview.md

 For those already familiar with the reference implementation of [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/), the API generally serves two purposes: enabling routing for both North-South (Ingress) and also East-West (Mesh) traffic.

-The AWS VPC Lattice Gateway API Controller is currently focused only on East-West (Mesh) traffic through VPC Lattice.
+The Amazon VPC Lattice Gateway API Controller is currently focused only on East-West (Mesh) traffic through VPC Lattice.

 Many users will expect North-South (Ingress) ALB/NLB-type features.
 This is available (still using the v1 Ingress spec) from the [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)